"Awe rather than faith is the cardinal

 ask, "What am I getting for my money?" and only wish to

 pay for what they use.

-Adventure Rabbi Program, you become part of our community just by
+At Adventure Judaism, you become part of our community just by

 We do not offer weekly Shabbat Services.
 Our constituency